ivandelvaller/ivn-node-chat/README.md

 # NODE.JS CHAT

-This is a chat made in Node.js and Socket.io based on Udemy course of Andrew Mead's NodeJS course.
+This is a chat made in Node.js and Socket.io based on Andrew Mead's NodeJS course that you can find on Udemy.

 Graphical interface was changed completely and other features was implemented.